SidRoberts/centum/docs/components/validator/custom-validators.md

 # Custom Validators

+Custom Validators can be used anywhere you need to validate data, such as in Forms or Controllers.

 {: .note }
 Validators must implement [`Centum\Interfaces\Validator\ValidatorInterface`](https://github.com/SidRoberts/centum/tree/development/src/Interfaces/Validator/ValidatorInterface.php).

-Validators only require the following public methods:
+Validators require the following public method:

 - `validate(mixed $value): list<non-empty-string>`

 The `validate()` method returns an array of violations as strings.
-An empty array has no violations meaning that the value is valid.
+An empty array means the value is valid.

-As an example, a Validator can be made to check the a value is not empty:
+## Example: Not Empty Validator

 ```php
 namespace App\Validators;